Edge Exchangeable Graphs: Connectedness, Gaussianity and Completeness: Connectedness

-by the limit comparison test for double sums \cite{mmursaleen_2013_double}, $\sum_e \frac{\mu_e}{M_e}$ converges if and only if converges.
-Finally, this second series converges iff $\gamma > 2$ \cite{double_2013_convergence}. \end{proof} \begin{rmk} From \cite{janson_2017_on} it is known that $\mu$ of this type produce sparse graphs regardless of $\gamma$.
-We thus see that even natural models ("natural" being used colloquially) can simultaneously have good connectedness and good sparsity properties. \end{rmk} Eventual forever connectedness is quite a strong notion of connectedness so one can of course straightforwardly pass to the usual marginal notion.
-However, one does need to de-Poissonize slightly differently than we have seen before as Lemma \ref{De-Poissonization Lemma} does not apply.
+From the limit comparison test for double sums, Theorem 9.6 of \cite{mursaleen_2013_double}, it follows, after some technicalities, that $\sum_e \frac{\mu_e}{M_e}$ converges if and only if converges.
+Finally, by Propositions 1 and 2 of \cite{zanu_2025_on} this sum converges if and only if $\gamma > 2$. \end{proof} \begin{remark} From \cite{janson_2017_on} it is known that $\mu$ of this type produce sparse graphs regardless of $\gamma$.
+We thus see that edge exchangeable graphs can simultaneously have good connectedness and good sparsity properties. \end{remark} Since a.s. convergence is stronger than convergence in probability we have the following. \begin{corollary} If $\mu$ has connected support and then the probability that the graphs are connected goes to one. \end{corollary}

-\begin{cor} Let $C_n$ be the event that $G_n$ is connected and let $C_t$ be the event that $G_t$ is connected.
-Suppose that $\mu$ satisfies the assumptions of Theorem \ref{Eventual forever connectedness thm}.
-Then